bernardtse/leaflet-challenge/README.md

 ## 3. Deployment
 ### Part 1
 1. Clone the repository to your local computer.
-On your Terminal, type:
+In your Terminal, type:

    ```
    git clone https://github.com/bernardtse/leaflet-challenge.git